 The Deaf Studies Learning Center on the Fremont campus (Building 6, first floor) provides Deaf and American Sign Language (ASL) students the opportunity to engage in intensive language interaction.
 The lab is fully equipped with Macintosh computer stations with the latest teaching and learning technology available.
 The computers are equipped with various software packages that allow students to work with video and graphics to create and use projects that improve language (signed and written) and communication skills.
 In addition to this, tutoring is also available with peer and faculty tutoring.

 The Gallaudet University Regional Center-West at Ohlone College opened in October 1983.
-The Center serves eight western states including Alaska, California, Idaho, Montana, Nevada, Oregon, Washington, and Wyoming and works in cooperation with Regional and National Outreach at Gallaudet University.
+The Center serves 13 western states including Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming and works in cooperation with Regional and National Outreach at Gallaudet University